apache/apisix-ingress-controller/docs/en/latest/tutorials/mtls.md

 ApisixTls requires a secret which field `cert` and `key` contains the certificate and private key.

-A secret yaml containing the certificate mentioned above [is here](https://github.com/apache/apisix-ingress-controller/blob/master/docs/en/latest/tutorials/mtls/server-secret.yaml).
+The keys and certificates used in the examples [are here](https://github.com/apache/apisix-ingress-controller/tree/master/docs/en/latest/tutorials/mtls).

 In this guide, we use this as an example.

 ```bash
 kubectl apply -f ./mtls/server-secret.yaml -n default